 Innova ITM4800 Advanced Heat and Massage Therapeutic Inversion Table

-If you’re here to find out what is the best inversion therapy table, the Innova ITM4800 is your answer.
+If you’re here to find out what is the perfect inversion therapy table for your lower back, the Innova ITM4800 is your answer.

 This inversion table offers a full complement of amazing features.